 3.2.18 Provision for cycle parking should be provided for residents in communal storage facilities, internal to the residential block or within a designated external area in close proximity to it.
 Storage for cycles should be in a location convenient to all users and routes to the cycle storage should have level access and adequate illumination to allow for safe passage.
 Cycle storage should also be sheltered and secure, and in the case of external storage, there should some level of overlooking from residential units to help design out crime.
 In terms of layout, cycle storage should accommodate a minimum of one secure cycle space per residential unit [Footnote 19] and be set out to ensure that bicycles can be easily manoeuvered to and from the site.

 3.2.19 External cycle storage should be designed using materials which integrate with the architectural treatment of the residential block and should not detract from the appearance of the development or its surrounding area.

 3.2.20 Many residents that choose apartment living also desire a range of communal facilities to be provided as part of the development.
+Such facilities should be accessible to all residents within a building, irrespective of tenure, with care taken to ensure that any additional costs associated with such facilities are not prohibitively expensive for tenants of affordable housing units.
 While not exhaustive, the following list provides an indication of the kind of additional facilities that can be desired and/or provided within apartment developments:

 - Gyms and exercise rooms – residential gyms offering a range of equipment to meet a variety of workouts can make exercise more tempting for residents and help build a community amongst users/ neighbours.